 Your product or service is appealing, but most of your visitors aren’t quite ready to commit.
 When these potential customers are weighing their options, they might Google your company and your competitors by name.

-A “branded” keyword search for your company name will likely lead people to your Google My Business listing, where your Google reviews will prominently be displayed.
+A “branded” keyword search for your company name will likely lead people to your Google My Business listing where your Google reviews will prominently be displayed.

 Do Reviews Affect My Search Engine Ranking?

 Reviews are basically 3rd party stamps of approval (or disapproval).
+It all boils down to trust.
+The following review signals provide a strong local ranking factor:

-- Average Review Rating – A higher average rating is better
+- Average Review Rating – A higher average rating is better.

 - Frequency of Reviews – Getting reviews consistently over a period of time is a positive signal.